Rainbow Smoothies: A Tasting Activity for Kids

+Rainbow Smoothies--Teach Your Kids about Eating The Rainbow with this fun tasting activity!
 One of the most important lessons about food I want my kids to learn is the importance of variety.
 Eating fresh, whole foods is important, but your body doesn’t benefit nearly as much unless you are eating a wide variety of foods.
 Since for kids St. Patrick’s Day is all about leprechauns and rainbows, I thought March was the perfect month to teach my little ones about the concept of “eating the rainbow.”

 Sometimes the teacher in me spills out at home and I went into all-out teacher mode for this Rainbow Smoothie Tasting Activity.
 And you know what?
 They LOVED it.